Codex Committed to the Wrong Branch (or Straight to main)

 • Pre-push hook in the sandbox refuses pushes to protected refs

-• Weekly audit of orphan branches matching agent/* with no PR
+• Weekly audit of agent/* branches with no PR

 FAQ

-• Can I let the agent reuse a branch across tasks for context?
-No. Cross-task state leaks both ways — code from task A appears in task B’s PR, and reviewers cannot tell the agent’s intent from the diff.
+• Can I let the agent reuse one branch across tasks for context?
+No. Cross-task state leaks both ways — task A’s code shows up in task B’s PR, and reviewers cannot read the agent’s intent from the diff.

-• What if my project pushes from a feature branch into a long-lived integration branch?
-Treat the integration branch like main: protect it, forbid direct commits, require PRs even from the agent.
+• My project merges feature branches into a long-lived integration branch.
+How do I protect it?
+Treat the integration branch like main: protect it, forbid direct commits, and require PRs even from the agent.

 Tags: #Codex #AI coding #Troubleshooting